 - a) audit schedule: - the dates and places where the audit will be conducted, - the expected time and duration for major field audit activities, - audit tasks and the number of days each team member will be allocated to that task, - the schedule, location and format of key meetings, - expected date of issue and distribution of the draft and final audit reports, - contingencies to mitigate any foreseen or unforeseen challenges or complications; - b) responsibilities of audit team members.
 Assignments are made by the lead auditor in consultation with the audit team members, with each team member assigned to specific audit areas and relevant audit procedure.
-During the audit, the lead auditor may change work assignments.
-Backgrounds and qualifications of audit team members are not required, as this information has been provided in the RFS; - c) contact information (email, address, facsimile and phone number) for the audit team, MNRF (IB, Region and District), auditee, FFC members and other relevant parties; - d) methods for public consultation and approach for contacting First Nations and Métis communities that are in or adjacent to the management unit and determining their willingness to provide input to the audit process; - e) auditee responsibilities including those with direct responsibilities for the subject matter of the audit (consider ESFLs, overlapping licensees, boards of directors, management companies, contractors and subcontractors); - f) a summary of management unit characteristics and factors considered in the development of the audit plan (e.g., size, nature and complexity of the forest, extent of operations, Indigenous community involvement, stakeholder interests, business perspective and social environment) and their implications for the specific audit assignment; - g) a description of the process for and results of the management unit risk assessment; - h) identification of the optional criteria/procedures the audit team will audit (if any) as identified through the management unit risk assessment process; - i) planned approach for reviewing documents and background information; - j) planned sampling intensities and evidence-gathering methods and the proposed field site inspection plan, including an estimate of how much aircraft time will be necessary; - k) the approach to adjusting audit emphasis as a result of findings made in the course of information review or field audits; - I) description of the method for selecting the audit sample; - m) detailed information required for the field guide/binder (see section 2.4.3.3); and - n) the proposed approach to conducting the closing meeting.
+During the audit, the lead auditor may change work assignments per the conditions in the contract; - c) contact information (email, address, facsimile and phone number) for the audit team, MNRF (IB, Region and District), auditee, FFC members and other relevant parties; - d) methods for public consultation and approach for contacting First Nations and Métis communities that are in or adjacent to the management unit and determining their willingness to provide input to the audit process; - e) auditee responsibilities including those with direct responsibilities for the subject matter of the audit (consider ESFLs, overlapping licensees, boards of directors, management companies, contractors and subcontractors); - f) a summary of management unit characteristics and factors considered in the development of the audit plan (e.g., size, nature and complexity of the forest, extent of operations, First Nations and Métis community involvement, stakeholder interests, business perspective and social environment) and their implications for the specific audit assignment; - g) a description of the process for and results of the management unit risk assessment; - h) identification of the optional audit criteria/procedures the audit team will audit (if any) as identified through the management unit risk assessment process; - i) planned approach for reviewing documents and background information; - j) planned sampling intensities and evidence-gathering methods and the proposed field site inspection plan, including an estimate of how much aircraft time will be necessary; - k) the approach to adjusting audit emphasis as a result of findings made in the course of information review or field audits; - I) description of the method for selecting the audit sample; - m) detailed information required for the field guide/binder (see section 2.4.3.3); - n) the proposed approach to conducting the closing meeting; and - o) modifications necessary for any of the above in order to conform with health, safety and other appropriate requirements, including those stipulated by the local health authority and the auditee.